TimTeaFan/dynamicTwitterHeader/README.md

 2.  the profile pictures of my latest three followers
 3.  some current data of my Stack Overflow account (reputation, medals, and date of most recent answer)

+!!
+The workflow that automates this repo is disabled, since Twitter API access has been suspended !!

 The most essential parts are: